phlong3105/mon/docs/index.md

 Or read the [advanced install guide](get-started/installation.md)

-The code is fully compatible with PyTorch version 1.20 and above.
+The code is fully compatible with [PyTorch](https://pytorch.org/) version 2.0 and above.

 ---